Skip to Content

 In the first, Pete Vallee stars as Big Elvis (Big Elvis show schedule) who plays both the hits and obscure Elvis tracks on request.

 The other is a dueling piano show featuring twins Tamara and Kim Pinegar (Dueling Piano show schedule) that’s offered nightly.
-Both are high energy and worth the cost of free!

 Exterior of the Piano Bar at Harrah's

-Catch Live Music at Carnaval Court: Nestled between Linq and Harrah’s is Carnaval Court, one of my personal favorite bars with live music in Vegas.
+Catch Live Music at Carnaval Court: Nestled between Linq and Harrah’s is Carnaval Court, one of my favorite bars with live music in Vegas.
 There, you’ll catch bands like The District, The Droids, the Whip Its, and more.

 Carnival Court Bar exterior